What was your introduction to working with the body? How did this change and develop over time?

 You know how the places where we feel tight, like where a knot is?
 Where the tissue feels tough, hardened, even dry or like a dead zone?
 Well, the kind of stretching we do helps make that tissue elastic, springy, and hydrated again.
 To revitalize the tissue, we stretch like animals stretch...picture a cat or a dog pawing the ground as they lean back or how you naturally yawn in the morning...animals contract as they stretch...it’s an engaged elongation also called pandiculation also called eccentric contraction.
 So we take that concept of engaged elongation and apply it in an organized fashion to every major muscle group of the body.

-In a resistance stretch session with me, I have you engage a muscle group (imagine your bicep contracted) and you continue to resist me as I elongate your tissue (I pull your forearm out long while you resist).
+In an integrative stretch session with me, I have you engage a muscle group (imagine your bicep contracted) and you continue to resist me as I elongate your tissue (I pull your forearm out long while you resist).
 The resistance and movement together create an internal exfoliation that breaks up hardened old, dry connective tissue, fibers and scar tissue releasing any toxins that the tissue is holding.

 With this technique, the myofascial tissue changes from the inside, instead of trying to soften it with an external force (traditional technique of myofascial release and deep tissue massage) which can be painful.
-I really enjoyed getting deep tissue more once I received resistance stretching, because this technique changes the tissue en masse.
+I really enjoyed getting deep tissue more once I received integrative stretching, because this technique changes the tissue en masse.
 It’s a complete overhaul of your fascia, starting with the structural connective tissue, deep to the bones, before working on the superficial fascia.
 I go to myofascial release for cranial sacral and intricate work.

 What is the difference between the way you teach stretching and conventional stretching?
 What makes your technique different?